FelixBucket/TTR-Concept-Launcher/README.md

 ## 📝 Note to TTR Staff
 If anyone from the TTR Team is reading this and wants this taken down please DM me on Discord at ProfessorZoom115#9971 to request for me to take it down.

+## 📝 Note to Linux users
+If you are building this launcher on Linux, you will need Python3 with PyInstaller.
+The Python 2 version does not work with this.

 ## 🗝 Built and managed with
 * [Python](https://www.python.org/) - Coding Language
 * [PyInstaller](https://www.pyinstaller.org/) - Compiler